Looking for an affiliate marketing success story for inspiration?

 This post is a breakdown of how I earned $643.20 as an affiliate of her program.
 And yes, this post contains my affiliate links…surprise, surprise 🙂

 You’ll get to see a Facebook promo I used, an example of one of my emails, and get a few other tips on what I use for promotions.
 Let’s get to it!

-Breakdown of Affiliate Marketing Training Income
+Affiliate Marketing Income Example

 Below is a snapshot of the program sales I made in 2017.
 You can see that I receive a 40% commission for each sale which is $67.60.
 If a payment plan is chosen by the buyer, the commission is broken into two payments of $42 each.

-Facebook Ads and Results for Affiliate Promotion
+Facebook Ads for Affiliate Promotion

 Let me just put it out there right now…I’m not very knowledgeable when it comes to Facebook ads.
 My ad strategy (when I actually decide to use ads at all) is basically this: SPEND NO MORE THAN THE COST OF ONE COMMISSION SALE AND SEE WHAT HAPPENS.